-Complaints related to breach of the Code involving student(s) must be reported to the Vice Provost for Student Life and/or Student Conduct and Conflict Resolution in writing or emailed to sccr@aus.edu, or through an incident report filed through the Student Infraction Management System: https://aus-advocate.symplicity.com/public_repor
+Complaints related to breach of the Code involving student(s) must be reported to the Executive Director of Student Experience and/or Student Conduct and Conflict Resolution in writing or emailed to sccr@aus.edu, or through an incident report filed through the Student Infraction Management System: https://aus-advocate.symplicity.com/public report/.

-- 1- Student Conduct Process - 1.1 Student Conduct and Conflict Resolution Officials will acknowledge the complaint, meet with the student(s) involved [the complainant(s) and the respondent(s)], discuss the charges, determine whether the violation has occurred, inform those responsible of the charges and issue the sanctions at a primary level.
+1- Student Conduct Process

+- 1.1 Student Conduct and Conflict Resolution Officials will acknowledge the complaint, meet with the student(s) involved [the complainant(s) and the respondent(s)], discuss the charges, determine whether the violation has occurred, inform those responsible of the charges and issue the sanctions at a primary level.
 Student Conduct and Conflict Resolution officials will issue undertakings, reprimands and warnings (verbal, first, second and final).
-In cases of infractions that warrant sanctions, the Student Conduct and Conflict Resolution Officials will recommend sanctions to the Vice Provost for Student Life for consultation and approval.
-Student Conduct and Conflict Resolution Officials will be responsible for questioning, listening to the complainant and respondent, writing reports, collecting supporting evidence, and reporting to the Vice Provost
+In cases of infractions that warrant sanctions, the Student Conduct and Conflict Resolution Officials will recommend sanctions to the Executive Director of Student Experience for consultation and approval.
+Student Conduct and Conflict Resolution Officials will be responsible for questioning, listening to the complainant and respondent, writing reports, collecting supporting evidence, and reporting to the Executive Director of Student Experience and the CCHB (when it is determined that a major misconduct warrants review by the CCHB).
+SCCR will be responsible for organizing hearings; implementing sanctions; documenting and storing case-related material; following up with students, witnesses and connected individuals; providing referrals to concerned University units; and archiving student files. - 1.2 When a student is found responsible, the Executive Director of Student Experience is authorized to impose warnings with the following sanctions: conduct probation, community services, suspension

-- for Student Life and the CCHB (when it is determined that a major misconduct warrants review by the CCHB).
-SCCR will be responsible for organizing hearings; implementing sanctions; documenting and storing case-related material; following up with students, witnesses and connected individuals; providing referrals to concerned University units; and archiving student files. - 1.2 When a student is found responsible, the Vice Provost for Student Life is authorized to impose warnings with the following sanctions: conduct probation, community services, suspension for one or more semesters or dismissal from the residential halls, denial of use of University privileges, and levying fines.
-The VPSL can also recommend the following sanctions to the Provost and Chief Academic Officer: suspension for a stipulated period, or one- or twosemester suspension or dismissal from the University. - 1.3 Students who have violated the Policy on Classroom Conduct must be referred to Student Conduct and Conflict Resolution.
+- for one or more semesters or dismissal from the residential halls, denial of use of University privileges, and levying fines.
+The Executive Director of Student Experience can also recommend the following sanctions to the Chancellor: suspension for a stipulated period, or one- or two-semester suspension or dismissal from the University. - 1.3 Students who have violated the Policy on Classroom Conduct must be referred to Student Conduct and Conflict Resolution.
 Student Conduct and Conflict Resolution will conduct an inquiry and take necessary action while the student continues his/her classes after signing the behavioral contract or no contact prohibiting him/her from continuing misconduct.
 If student behavior is found egregious and represents a threat to self or others, the concerned community member should provide Student Conduct and Conflict Resolution referral for crisis intervention and emergency action or Student of Concern Committee.